FinnBaltazar1111/practicegui/README.md

 From here, launch Super Mario Odyssey.
 Open a save file and use the D-Pad to navigate to `TAS`, and press D-Pad Right.
 Navigate to `Connect to server`, and press D-Pad Right.
 The GUI should display a connection and the buttons will unlock.

+## Configuring user mod options
+The server dashboard can now configure options for the mod that are usually set in-game via the menu.
+This functionality requires a custom version of the mod, which you can get [here](https://github.com/FinnBaltazar1111/smo-practice).
+(Until I get prebuilds set up you'll need to build it yourself; it's pretty straightforward.)

 ## Planned updates
 In order of priority:
 * Integrate with Google Sheets to allow directly loading TSV scripts